SSO Configuration via ADFS

 Complete Setup

-Hello!
-We need to configure single sign-on (SSO) in YuChat Cloud via our corporate ADFS.
+We'd like to configure single sign-on (SSO) for YuChat Cloud via our corporate AD FS.

 - Organization name

-- Credentials: Generate a shared secret from the Create Server Application In Application Group step
+- Credentials: the shared secret generated in the Create the Server Application in the Application Group step

-You can send a request through the support portal https://yuchat.ai/support or by email: support@yuchat.ai
+Send your request through the support portal at https://yuchat.ai/support or by email at support@yuchat.ai.